Port Ownership¶

 - Account for >50% of the station's monthly transaction volume for 3 consecutive months, and

-- Matching the challenger's market share for one full month (which resets the 3-month clock to zero).
+final_value, or - Matching the challenger's market share for one full month (which resets the 3-month clock to zero), or

 Volume is measured monthly on a rolling basis; any month where the challenger drops below 50% breaks the streak.
 Coordinated economic takeover by a team is allowed: the team's combined volume counts toward the threshold provided the team has a registered trade pact (filed publicly with the controlling faction).